 Adding to the challenge was the thermal conductivity of the structural steel supporting the board.
 The board connects to an exterior metal panel, behind which sits an array of metal studs with an insulated waterproofing barrier – all surrounded by a steel superstructure.
 The high thermal conductivity of steel increases thermal bridging between the sub-zero temperatures of Minnesota winters and the heated interior of the supporting steelwork.
 “It was imperative to prevent cold exterior steel from touching warm interior steel and causing a thermal bridge,” said Eric Grusenmeyer, Project Engineer at Thornton Tomasetti.

-Creating a thermal break between the exterior and interior sides of each steel cantilever is an Isokorb® structural thermal break (STB) installed precisely where each support penetrates the insulated building envelope.
+Creating a thermal break between the exterior and interior sides of each steel cantilever is an Isokorb® structural thermal break, installed precisely where each support penetrates the insulated building envelope.

-The same approximate width as the insulated building wall, an STB is a fabricated assembly that creates a structural insulated break between the exterior portion of a structural penetration and the interior structure that supports it, to minimize thermal conductivity between the two masses, while optimizing load-bearing capacity.
+Each thermal break consists of a fabricated assembly the same approximate width as the insulated building wall that creates a structural insulated break between the exterior portion of a structural penetration and the interior structure that supports it.
+This minimizes thermal conductivity between the two masses, while optimizing load-bearing capacity.

-The STBs specified are equipped with flanges and bolts for fastening to flanged rectangular steel tubes on the interior side, and on the exterior side to opposing flanged steel tubes supporting the video board.
+The thermal break products specified are equipped with flanges and bolts for fastening to flanged rectangular steel tubes on the interior side, and on the exterior side to opposing flanged steel tubes supporting the video board.

 The resulting assembly reduces heat loss through the penetration by up to 50%, reducing heat energy costs, carbon emissions and heating system capacity requirements accordingly.
-Most importantly for the video board application, the STBs prevent the interior side of the supports from becoming cold, reaching dew point and forming condensation that would rust, potentially compromising the structure and incurring ongoing maintenance costs.
+Most importantly for the video board application, they prevent the interior side of the supports from becoming cold, reaching dew point and forming condensation, which could compromise the surrounding structure and incur ongoing maintenance costs.

 According to Lance Evans, Principal and Senior Vice President for the architectural firm HKS, which designed the stadium and board, “Our design had to address severe Minnesota weather conditions.
 Outside temperatures can dip to 20 degrees or more below zero, while the stadium has to maintain a comfortable temperature for the people inside.
 Preventing thermal bridging was essential to ensuring the integrity and performance of the stadium structure.
-STBs provided an effective barrier to accomplish that task.”
+The structural thermal breaks provided an effective barrier to accomplish that task.”

 How structural thermal breaks prevent thermal bridging problems